Great Tips for Evaluating Whether a Process is Suitable for Robotic Process Automation (RPA)

 (For our more advanced readers, you can also use a weighted checklist in which different attributes might have different weightings.
 This is especially helpful when you have certain pressing priorities or pain points which need to be addressed urgently.)

 Ceteris paribus, the higher the transaction volumes, the stronger the business case is for automation.
-In addition, there is usually a huddle rate when it comes to transaction volume.
+In addition, there is usually a hurdle rate when it comes to transaction volume.
 In other words, RPA only makes (commercial) sense when your daily transactions reach a certain threshold.

 Strictly speaking, if you are only considering RPA, the chosen process must be structured and ruled-based.
 There should not be a need for a human to make a judgement call.
 Whether the entire process documentation is available (or minimally, can be documented down) is often a good litmus test of this criteria.